Early Years Goals

 • Contribute to discussions with teachers and other children around the nature table or in the book corner when sharing activities with the group.

-Problem Solving, Reasoning and Numeracy
+Reasoning And Numeracy

 • Say and use number names in order in a familiar context.